 Professor Pennell goes on to say that the discussion about the type of birth you’d like should happen early on in the pregnancy, such that your obstetrician can present you the risks and benefits of each option.

-“What everybody’s afraid of is getting the first twin delivered and getting the second one stuck,
+“What everybody is afraid of is getting the first twin delivered and getting the second one stuck,”

-The easiest type of twins to deliver is where the first one is head first and the second one is head first, unfortunately once the first baby has come out the second baby’s position changes, which is why it’s always sensible to have an experienced person around with twins, even if they look like they will be straightforward to deliver, according to Professor Pennell.
+According to Professor Pennell the easiest type of twins to deliver is where the first one is head first and the second one is head first, unfortunately once the first baby has come out the second baby’s position changes, which is why it’s always sensible to have an experienced person around with twins, even if they look like they will be straight-forward to deliver.